ConnorDeMeyer/ECS/README.md

  - `entityId`: either a 4 or 8 byte unsigned integer depending on the system architecture
  - `EntityRegistry` reference: A Reference to the Entity Registry it is contained in

 The entityId is the most important part of the Entity class.
-When interacting with the Entity Registry it is only neccesary to have the entityId to add/remove/get Components.
+When interacting with the Entity Registry it is only necessary to have the entityId to add/remove/get Components.

 ### Game Object